-There have been numerous articles and blog posts that explicate positive attributes and qualities of leaders.
-Recently, I read an article The Missing Link in Culture Success: An Interview with Dr. Robert A. Cooke on LinkedIn and all the details on culture, climate, leadership prescriptive behaviors and constructive culture were very well articulated.
+There have been numerous articles and blog posts that describe the positive attributes and qualities of good leaders.
+Recently, I read the article‘The Missing Link in Culture Success: An Interview with Dr. Robert A. Cooke’ on LinkedIn.
+Details on culture, climate, leadership prescriptive behaviors, and constructive culture were very well articulated.

-Leaders need to be role models for their team and organization.
-They need to exemplify constructive behaviors, be responsive and responsible and walk the talk so that members within the team and organization model those behaviors.
+Leaders need to be role models for their teams and organizations.
+They need to exemplify constructive behaviors, be responsive and responsible, and walk the talk so that members within their teams and organizations model those behaviors.

 To establish integrity and trust, leaders need to practice the desired behaviors before preaching to others and asking them to practice.
-Leaders need to understand that their own shadows have a ripple effect – positive or negative – as the members tend to practice those behaviors that their leaders elicit.
+Leaders need to understand that their shadows have a ripple effect – positive or negative – as the members tend to practice those behaviors that their leaders elicit.

-Can this behavior be referred as ‘responsive and responsible’ behavior?
-Will this be acceptable when a member elicits the same behavior?
-When They fail to practice constructive behaviors, how can an organization have a healthy effective culture?
-They have to take the step to practice ‘the buck stops here’ and understand that their behaviors shape the culture of their organization.
+Can this behavior be referred to as ‘responsive and responsible behavior?
+Will this be acceptable when a team member mirrors the same behavior?
+When leaders fail to practice constructive behaviors, how can an organization have a healthy effective culture?
+They have to take the initiative to practice desirable workplace behavior and understand that their behaviors shape the culture of their organizations.

 They’re various ways to cultivate a constructive work environment from leadership coaching to social intelligence awareness.
 How can current leaders and leaders-to-be take that first step towards a constructive, healthy, and effective culture?
 Have you experienced the above with your leaders or heard similar stories from others?
 Was an effort made towards leadership behavior change?
 If yes, what approaches were institutionalized?
 Feel free to share your experiences and the good practices adopted.
 I hope that the discussions that stem from this post will help many of us to operate or plan towards a conducive workplace culture.